nickmccleery/nickmccleery.github.io/content/posts/05-automatic-differentiation.md

 $(b, d)$ pair, we would use an optimisation algorithm to explore the design space for us.
 We would start with an initial guess, compute the deflection at that point, then iteratively improve our guess until we arrive at the best solution.

-Though we could use Nelder-Mead or similar methoods mentioned above, this is where gradient-based optimisation like gradient descent come into play.
+Though we could use Nelder-Mead or similar methods mentioned above, this is where gradient-based optimisation like gradient descent come into play.
 We can use the gradient of our objective function with respect to our design variables to inform our next guess, and this can help us find the best solution more quickly.